Beef Stew and Cheesy Mashed Potatos

 Divide the finished stew between 4 bowls.
 Top with scoops of the mashed potatoes.
 Garnish with the parsley and remaining thyme.
 Enjoy!

-Try pairing this with Columbia Crest Grand Estate Red Blend, one of the wines from our selection of 8 Great Wines Under $8.
+Try pairing this with Columbia Crest Grand Estate Red Blend.

 Recipe and image credit: Blue Apron